kishanhari54/scaler-frontend-react/React-Tutorial.md

    * To Increase Quantity in Cart
      * have a function in "App" which gets product as input and updates the cart state variable
+      * Now do  "Prop Drilling" of this function with all components (ProductList , ProductCard, AddToCard) and when AddToCart is Clicked , call this function.
           ```
           function App(){
               const [cart, setCart] = useState({});